 The learning doesn’t stop at the bar, either.
-When you go home, there are YouTube videos, articles, blogs, and free courses available all over the web.
+When you go home, YouTube videos, articles, blogs, and free courses are available all over the web.
 Colleges still make money today because they have convinced employers that they have to hire college graduates.

 Step 3: Open Your Mouth and Ask Questions

-If you want to understand why bartender does something the way they do, you need to ask.
+If you want to understand why bartenders do something the way they do, you need to ask.
 For instance, a lot of customers like to see their drinks poured and mixed in front of them before the liquor goes in the shot glass or glass.

 Step 4: Don’t Settle

-Everybody has to do their time and that includes you.
-However, that doesn’t mean that your hard work and dedication shouldn’t be rewarded.
-Keep your fingers on the pulse of both management and fellow employees but most especially on the bartenders.
+Everybody has to do their time, and that includes you.
+However, that doesn’t mean your hard work and dedication shouldn’t be rewarded.
+Keep your fingers on the pulse of management and fellow employees, especially the bartenders.

-Your goal is to be a bartender, and those who already work there (assuming you get in well with everyone and are sociable/likeable) will fill you in on the things they hear.
-If you know, you are ready for the job, but months continue to drag by without any upward mobility granted through management, consider leaving.
+Your goal is to be a bartender, and those who already work there (assuming you get in well with everyone and are sociable/likeable) will fill you in on what they hear.
+If you know you are ready for the job, but months continue to drag by without any upward mobility granted through management, consider leaving.

 If you know you’re ready, you can potentially bartend somewhere else.
 You shouldn’t wait on management.
 Oftentimes, management is guilty of stagnating their workers because they are good at what they do right where they are.

 Managers don’t want to risk hiring a replacement barback when you’re excellent at the job right now.
-It’s not your responsibility to tolerate this but neither should you burn bridges.
-Put in some applications and speak with management at other bars, while you are still working as a barback.
+It’s not your responsibility to tolerate this, nor should you burn bridges.
+Put in some applications and speak with management at other bars while you are still working as a barback.

-If you get hired, it’s a simple thing to step right out of your barback job there and into a bartending position elsewhere.
+If you get hired, it’s simple to step right out of your barback job there and into a bartending position elsewhere.

 Step 5: Timeframe

-Or, it may be that you’re ready and there isn’t a position available for you yet.
-That’s when you need to make a hard decision, especially when management wants to promote you but they just can’t right now because their bartender roles are filled.
+Or, it may be that you’re ready and a position isn’t available.
+That’s when you need to make a hard decision, especially when management wants to promote you, but they just can’t because their bartender roles are filled.

 You can either start hunting elsewhere or keep at it with being a barback.
-However, once you know you’re ready, you shouldn’t wait around any longer than a couple of months.
+However, once you know you’re ready, you shouldn’t wait longer than a few months.
 For some, that may be too long.
 It’s entirely up to you.

 If you are a barback at a premium bar, something like Top Golf or Southern Gentleman in Atlanta, it will take longer to land a bartender position.
-It’s usually because you have a lot of things working against you.
-Picky management, long-term bartenders, and there’s much more to learn in a place like that.
+It’s usually because you have a lot of things working against you: picky management, long-term bartenders, and much more to learn in a place like that.

 Prepare yourself for the potential for an entire year or more at a premium bar.
 Don’t worry, though.
-So long as you are doing what you need to, that year or more wait will rarely be because you’re not good enough.
+So long as you are doing what you need to, that year or more, waiting will rarely be because you’re not good enough.
 Far more often, it’s a matter of sheer volume and more complicated learning curves.

 All Things Considered

-It’s true that you can go from barback to bartender in as little as a month.
+You can indeed go from barback to bartender in as little as a month.
 However, that’s a rare circumstance because it’s a combination of skill, fast learning, and availability.
 If you follow the above steps, you’ll be ready to make the leap faster than you realize.